Generalizable Video Quality Assessment via Weak-to-Strong Learning: More Details of Our Database

 \subsection{Analysis of Low-level Metrics}

-Our data selection strategy is based on a mixed-integer programming method~\citep{vonikakis2017probabilistic}, which optimizes dataset composition by aligning feature histograms.
-Specifically, we utilize this approach to match the distributions of nine low-level metrics (blockiness~\citep{romaniak2012perceptual}, blur~\citep{narvekar2011no}, contrast~\citep{peli1990contrast}, noise, flickering~\citep{pandel2008measuring}, colourfulness~\citep{hasler2003measuring}, luminance, spatial information (SI) ~\citep{recommendation910subjective}, and temporal information (TI)~\citep{recommendation910subjective}) between our dataset and the LSVQ dataset.
+To ensure that our constructed dataset exhibits sufficient diversity across various low-level visual characteristics, we adopt a metric-guided sampling strategy.
+Specifically, we compute nine commonly used low-level metrics—blockiness~\citep{romaniak2012perceptual}, blur~\citep{narvekar2011no}, contrast~\citep{peli1990contrast}, noise, flickering~\citep{pandel2008measuring}, colourfulness~\citep{hasler2003measuring}, luminance, spatial information (SI)~\citep{recommendation910subjective}, and temporal information (TI)~\citep{recommendation910subjective}.
+These metrics are employed to guide data sampling by covering a wide range of values in each dimension, thereby promoting diversity in visual content and distortion patterns.
+The distribution of nine metrics on our dataset before and after sampling is shown in Figure~\ref{fig:histograms}.
 Each metric is computed as follows:

 \paragraph{Blockiness} \citep{romaniak2012perceptual} is quantified by analyzing the luminance differences between pixels within and across encoding blocks.
 Specifically, we compute the absolute luminance differences between adjacent pixel pairs within the same encoding block (internal pixel pairs) and those spanning adjacent blocks (external pixel pairs).
 The blockiness metric is then determined as the ratio of the total sum of internal pixel difference values to the total sum of external pixel difference values across the entire video frame: